WordPress/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

 Returns an action object used in signalling that the block attributes with the specified client ID has been updated.

+You may specify a root client ID to scope change detection to a section of the block tree.
+I.e. so the edit doesn't dirty the entire block tree.
+This is used for edits made to blocks that are saved somewhere other than the main post by their root.

 _Parameters_

 -   _clientId_ `string`: Block client ID.
 -   _attributes_ `Object`: Block attributes to be merged.
+-   _rootClientId_ `[string]`: Block root client ID.

 _Returns_